claudio-walser/egpu-setup/README.rst

 #############

 - setup the appropriate driver for the gpu's you are using
+- you might want blacklist your old driver, I did it with the nouveau driver
 - ensure thunderbolt authorization works properly
 - you should understand basic linux things, for example bash or systemd